Experienced Atlanta Attorneys Handling Burn Injury Cases

 You can count on Gary Martin Hays & Associates for vigorous, bold legal representation in your burn injury case.
 Call 1-800-898-HAYS right now.
 Our experienced attorneys know how to gather all the relevant facts, and we won't be intimidated by insurance company pressure.

-A burn injury victim often experiences scarring and disfigurement as well as the loss of sensation and feeling due to nerve damage.
+If you've been burned, you may be dealing with scarring and disfigurement as well as the loss of sensation and feeling due to nerve damage.
 The emotional trauma of being trapped in a burning vehicle after a car accident or from suffering a chemical burn can be devastating.
 Depending on your circumstances, you may have a claim against a negligent party such as another motorist who caused an accident, or against someone who caused an accident resulting in burns such as a car crash.

 Gary Martin Hays & Associates has experience handling a variety of burn injury cases and access to the resources necessary to successfully resolve your case.
 Click on the links below to learn more about the following topics:

 - How Burn Injury Affects Victims